jesse-c/ipython3-versioncontrol/README.md

 # Make IPython 3 (Jupyter, nbformat 4) easy to keep under version control

 An alternative approach to [ipython3-versioncontrol](https://github.com/balabit/ipython3-versioncontrol).
-Instead of creating new files, simply overwrite some trivial (in our opinion) values from the notebook files.
+Instead of creating new files in a different format, simply overwrite some trivial (in our opinion e.g. execution count) values from the notebook files.

 **Key-values that are reset**